Free playbook Scenario planning for SaaS companies

 Practical considerations for pre-money valuation

-Delving into post-money valuation
+Understanding post-money valuation

-This number sets investor ownership.
+Post-money valuation is what your company’s worth right after fresh capital hits the bank.
+This number directly determines investor ownership.
 If you raise $5 million at a $25 million post-money, those investors own 20% ($5M / $25M).

 Key formulas for post-money valuation